epitzalis/event-ui/README.md

 ![alt text](/documentation/images/github/image6.png?raw=true)

 ## Exaple data
-The db.json file is located in project root directory and include example data to run the project.
+To run the project with example data it's necessary run "json-server --watch db.json" command in the same directory where the db.json file is.
+There are a db.json file located in project root directory that include example data.
+The server run in port 3000 as default.
+For more details visit https://github.com/typicode/json-server

 ## Credits
 By alfabetical order